apk-test-ci/Test/README.md

 multiple Jetpack libraries.
 However, this is no longer the case and development will instead be focused on how to adopt Compose in an existing View-based app.
 So, there are no plans to implement features outside of this scope.
-Keep this in mind when making contributions to this library.
+Keep this in mind when making contributions to this library..

 Support
 -------